luisadha/progsche-demo/README.md

 > mksh progsche.sh --help'

-# GUNAKAN JALAN LAIN
+# USAGE legacy
-After all the above processes are done, open your Terminal or Termux:
+After all the above processes are done, open your Terminal Emulator by jackpal:
 Type "su" without the quotes then Enter.
+And

 Short way
 1. NON-PATH Location, path: /sdcard (!!
 Match where the script file is located!!)

     Type `cd /sdcard` then Enter.

-    Type again `./progsche.sh` then Enter.
+    Type again `sh progsche.sh` then Enter.

 2. PATH Location.